Corning, New York: Geography

 Just upstream from Corning, the Cohocton River and the Tioga River merge to form the Chemung River which flows through downtown.
 The river was an important source of power in the early history, and is part of the attractiveness of the region today.

 The river is prone to floods, as rain water runs off quickly from the steep hillsides of the area.
 In 1972 the remnants of Hurricane Agnes dropped fifteen or more inches of rain in the area within a short time causing extensive flooding.
 Eighteen people were killed in the immediate Corning-Painted Post area.
 The entire downtown area was flooded, with severe damage.
 Flooding is now controlled by a system of dams upstream from Corning.

-Interstate 86 (the Southern Tier Expressway), New York State Route 17, New York State Route 352, New York State Route 414, and New York State Route 415 are major highways connecting in Corning.
+I-86 (the Southern Tier Expressway), NY 17, NY 352, NY 414, and NY 415 are major highways connecting in Corning.
 County Road 40 leads into the city from the south and County Road 41 from the north.
-Interstate 99 and U.S. Route 15 proceeds southward from Painted Post, west of Corning.
+I-99 and US 15 proceeds southward from Painted Post, west of Corning.